Unlock the Next Level of Youth Suicide Prevention

 BPO:XP is a prevention and education program that is designed to help any teen, not just those with known mental health concerns.
 The goal is to help youth prepare for crisis – in themselves or others – so they are comfortable talking about mental health and reaching out for help when they need it.
 BPO:XP also gives youth a chance to explore and practice coping skills that may help them deal with negative emotions and events.

-BPO:XP was created by mental health experts and is evidence-informed, which means it’s based on what research shows is effective for youth suicide prevention.
+BPO:XP was created by mental health experts using evidence-informed tools and strategies proven to be effective for youth suicide prevention.
 Special care has been taken to support youth participants in learning about these challenging topics, but BPO:XP should still be completed under the guidance and supervision of an adult facilitator who can check in with youth participants during and after their time with the program.

 Resources